 We have tried it their way.
 We have turned down our heating to reduce the gas bill further.
 We turned it down until the temperature in the main habitable rooms was just below 18°C. We put on extra thermal underwear and sweaters to compensate.
 The result was not as the uninitiated would suppose.

 My mind is normally very active.
 Ideas come quickly and easily.
-When I turned down the thermostat, I found myself sitting there inactive and uninspired for hours on end.
+But when I turned down the thermostat, I found myself sitting there inactive and uninspired for hours on end.
 So I reset the heating back to its minimum adequate temperature.
 My inspiration and productiveness returned as the temperature rose again.
 As little as 1C° can make the difference.
 If I am to be about the business of searching for work and updating my skills then I can only do so effectively in a home which is adequately heated.

 The operating temperature of the human body is 37°C. It is the same whether the body belongs to the Queen of England ensconced in her plush warm palace or to a tramp crouched in a freezing shop doorway in Borough High Street.
 The body's core temperature must be preserved.
 The energy required to do this depends on the difference in temperature between the body and its surroundings.
 As its surroundings become cooler, the body maintains the temperature of its most vital parts at the expense of its less vital parts.

 The result is an accelerating degradation in the body's performance as its surroundings drop below the threshold temperature.
 This is rapidly followed by a degradation in the performance of the mind.
 For me at present this threshold temperature is 18°C. It is, I should imagine, likely to get higher as one gets older.